alnusmeinata/GWAS_GS_MiniWorkshop/README.md

 # Mini-Workshop: Accelerating Breeding with GWAS & Genomic Selection (GS)

 Welcome!
-This 90-minute hands-on workshop is designed for breeders and plant/animal scientists with basic breeding theory background
+This 105-minute hands-on workshop is designed for breeders and plant/animal scientists with a basic background in breeding theory.

 The goal of this session is to demonstrate how genome-wide association studies (GWAS) and genomic selection (GS) accelerate genetic gain ($\Delta G$) by shortening breeding cycles and improving selection accuracy—without getting bogged down in complex programming.